 While German colonisation of the Duchy of Pomerania followed its christianisation in the high middle ages, the native Slavs who did not assimilate with the newly arriving culture and social organisation, and that usually concerned the poorer people, had an obstructed access to education and to performing handwork and trade.
 They were forced, either legally or economically, to leave the towns and to settle in villages.
 Those indigent Slavs formed up an essential part of the peasant class, the third and the lowest order of feudal society.
 In the course of the ages they became more and more impoverished, for the benefit of the growing latifundia, belonged to the Pomeranian nobility, easily adopting German culture, to the German colonists and to the Catholic Church.

-It is worth saying that the increasing gap in social stratification and the growth of economical and political power of nobility was a typical process in all European countries in the feudal epoch.
-From the historical perspective it can be clearly seen that the surrounded by stronger neighbours Duchy of Pomerania, in the face of alternating threats to her sovereignty from Denmark, Sweden, Poland and Germany, was bound to look for an alliance with one of them, in order to protect herself from the others.
-The Slav character of Poland and Pomerania apparently appeared to be a bond too weak and too loose, comparing with the potential of Christianity introduced in Pomerania by Germans.
 The religion brought about not only expulsion of the Slavic or pagan tongue (as it was then considered) and replacing it with German, but it decidedly contributed to the economical growth of the Pomeranian state.
 One should also remember that when the Poland of the Piast dynasty included Pomerania into its territories, it did not come out from a common agreement of two Slavic states but it was a consequence of the preceding, repeated conquests of the Pomeranian land by Poland.
 It was exactly during the reign of the Polish king Wladislaw Herman when his army commanded by the palatine Sieciech invaded Pomerania and ravaged the castle at Maszewo or Massow in 1092 (as well as the castles at Pyrzyce, Stargard, Bialogard and Kamien).
 The Massovian castle was probably never rebuilt thereafter.

 Pomeranian culture has grown up both from the Slavic and German roots.
 And the same like a man whose character is subjected to certain evolution during his life span, a local community or a whole nation evolve during their ages-long history.
 The Pomeranian cultural heritage is also an outcome of changes which occurred in history to its language, customs and even to its religion.
 What has not changed, as in other local communities, is its sense of identity with the homeland, with its nature and climate, and with the rhythm of life common to other countrymen.
 The contemporary Pomeranos, despite of enormous restrictions and obstacles which they have encountered on their way in the last 150 years, safeguarded the culture of their forefathers.
 We may have for them for that a lot of admiration.
 I shall write about those encounters and risks and about the culture itself, by another occasion.
 It is certainly worth to!